Auto, personal, student loans and more may be available to you at a low rate.

 Private student loans and consolidation loans are available for Navy Federal customers.

 - Private student loan.
 Choose between a variable rate starting at 4.96% (As low as, with autopay) or fixed interest rate starting 6.03% APR.
 Undergrads can borrow up to $120,000 a year, while graduate students can borrow up to $160,000 a year.

 - Consolidation or refinancing loan.
-Pick from variable rates between 4.57% with autopay and fixed rates as low as 4.70% APR.
+Pick from variable rates between 4.58% (as low as) and fixed rates as low as 4.70% APR.
 Both federal and private student loans may be consolidated.
 Undergrads can refinance up to $125,000 of student debt, while graduate students can refinance up to $175,000.

 Compare a selection of Navy Federal loans

 Why should I consider taking out a loan with Navy Federal Credit Union?

 - Keep your finances all in one place.
 Navy Federal offers a host of other products, including checking and savings accounts, certificates, money market accounts, IRAs, credit cards and prepaid cards.

 - Easy to borrow.
 Applying for a Navy Federal account only takes around 10 minutes online if you have the information available.
 But not all loans can be completed online.
 You can also apply for loans by phone and in a local Navy Federal offices.